Enable AWH periodicity for pull-geometry=direction

 But I don't know what you mean exactly with periodic.
 I would argue that pull geometry "direction-periodic" is "less periodic" than "direction", since it unwraps the distance, "direction" is purely periodic.
 The distance for geometry "direction" is computed taking PBC into account, but AWH currently does not make such a coordinate periodic.
 I think AWH could actually do this.
 We should either have a check to disallow the AWH interval to be as large as the box or implement periodicity.

-#5 Updated by Semen Yesylevskyy 2 months ago
+#5 Updated by Semen Yesylevskyy over 1 year ago

 Under peridicity I mean making start and end points of interval the same point in PMF computation (an equivalent of -cycl option of gmx wham).